Patellar Luxation in Dogs is a Degenerative Joint Disease…

 - Limping or lameness in one or more legs,

 - Swelling or inflammation around the knee joints

 As we said above, Patellar Luxation often affects young dogs who are still growing, old dogs whose joints have taken a lot of stress over the years, and small breed dogs.
-That being said it is not exclusive to those breeds and any dog might suffer from it.
+It is not exclusive to those breeds; any dog might suffer from it.
 Remember that it is hereditary and can be passed from a parent.
 All that being said, this is the list of known affected breeds:

 - Australian Shepherd,

 - Cocker Spaniel,

 - French Bulldog,

 - Japanese Chin,

 - Lhasa Apso,

 - Scottish Terrier,